chef/chef-web-docs/content/saas/sso.md

    : _Optional_

    Allowed Groups
-   : The groups in the IDP that have single sign-on access to Chef SaaS.
+   : The groups in the IdP that have SSO access to Chef SaaS.
    : _Optional_

    Name ID Policy Format